GerHobbelt/sqlite3pp/README.md

  * Template Table class
  * SQL Class Builder

+This library makes SQLite3 API more friendly to C++ users.
+It supports almost all of SQLite3 features using C++ classes such as database, command, query, and transaction.

 This repository is a fork of sqlite3pp, and it includes additional code to add UNICODE support, a template Table class and a SQLite class builder.
 The sqlite3pp::Table class along with the sqlite3pp::SQLiteClassBuilder class allows C++ developers to use type safe variables assocaited with the table column types.